 Courses at East Georgia State College are provided for the intellectual growth and development of students.
-To attain maximum success, students should begin by attending the first day of class and attend regularly and are expected to attend all scheduled course activities including, but not limited to, field trips, seminars, study sessions, individual conferences, and lectures.
-Regular and punctual attendance at all classes is the student's responsibility.
-Students are expected to account for absences to each instructor and, at the discretion of the instructor, to make up all work missed because of the absence.
+To attain maximum success, students should begin by attending the first day of class and attend regularly and are exposts of conferences, and lectures.
+Regular and expected to account for absences to each instructor and, at the discretion of the instructor, to make up all work missed because of the absence.

 Final approval for any class absence remains with the individual instructor.
 At the beginning of each semester, instructors will clearly explain to each of their classes the specific attendance requirements.
-The general attendance policy at East Georgia State College is that after the equivalent of one week of absences, regardless of cause, instructors may penalize the student.
+The general attendance policy at East Georgia State College is that after the equivalent of one week of absences, regardless of cause instructors may penalize the student.
 The "one-week equivalent" means three absences in a three-hour credit course that meets three times a week during a fifteen-week semester; however, the "equivalent week" will vary depending on the class meeting schedule and the length of the term.
 A student penalized for excessive absences may appeal to a board of review appointed by the Academic Policies and Curriculum Committee.